saidyaka/CS396Ludo/README.md

 ![pic](pics/fitnessEvolution.png)

 ## Morphologies
-In the first evolutions the robots are usually extremely low fitness or literally at 0 with no ability to move after 100 evolutions but in
+In the first evolutions the robots are usually extremely low fitness or literally at 0 with no ability to move after the 500 evolutions, they actually look quite similar

 ## Sources: